benrosenberg/course-notes-ssg/README.md

 - `SITENAME`: The name of the site.
 Will be used in the left-hand menu header
 - `ROOT`: The root URL for the site, is used in the template file to prefix URLs for static content
-- `LANDING`: If not present, will generate the redirect index.html page at the top level, allowing the user to provide their own custom landing page
+- `LANDING`: If not present, will generate the redirect index.html page at the top level; otherwise, will prepend the `ROOT` variable to the value of the user-provided landing page variable to serve as a custom landing page

+### More complex modifications?

+Feel free to fork this repository and modify the code as needed.

+- This project is written in [D](https://dlang.org/) and was compiled with v2.109.1 of the [DMD64 D Compiler for Windows](https://dlang.org/dmd-windows.html)
+- It depends on [`commonmark-d`](https://code.dlang.org/packages/commonmark-d?tab=info), so you will need to install that via the `dub` package manager